 On February 19, 2021, the Company's Board of Directors authorized 600,000 shares of Series C preferred stock with a par value of \$0.0001 per share.
 Each preferred share of Series C preferred stock will have a stated valued of \$1.00 per share.
 From and after the second anniversary the holders of the Series C preferred stock shall be entitled to receive, quarterly cumulative dividends or distributions at the annual rate of 8% of the stated value per share (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization with respect to the Series C preferred stock).
-Such dividend shall be paid in cash or at the direction of the Company's Board of Directors, in duly authorized, validly paid and non-assessable shares of common stock, or a combination thereof.
+Such dividend shall be paid in cash or at the direction of the Company's Board of Directors, in duly authorized, validly issued, fully paid and non-assessable shares of common stock, or a combination thereof.
 All declared but unpaid dividends on shares of Series C preferred stock shall increase the stated value of such shares, but when such dividends are actually paid any such increase in the stated value shall be rescinded.
 The holders shall be entitled to receive, and the Company shall pay, dividends on shares of Series C preferred stock equal (on an as-if-converted-to-Common-Stock basis) to and in the same form as dividends actually paid on shares of the common stock when, as and if such dividends are paid on shares of the Company's common stock or other junior securities.
 The Series C preferred stock has no voting rights.
 Each share of Series C preferred stock shall be convertible, at any time and from time to time from and after the original issue date at the option of the holder, into that number of shares of common stock determined by dividing the stated value of such shares of Series C preferred stock by the conversion price.
 The conversion price for the Series C preferred stock shall equal \$0.893, subject to adjustment.

-During the year ended March 31, 2021, the Company issued 500,756 shares of its Series C preferred stock in connection with the conversion of its convertible notes.
+During the fiscal year ended March 31, 2021, the Company issued500,756 shares of its Series C preferred stock in connection with the conversion of its convertible notes, and as of December 31, 2021, 500,756 shares of Series C preferred stock are outstanding.